xsoc/rapidex/README.md

 # Rapid Exfil
-Proof of Concept - Gather intel on a target machine with physical access in seconds.
+Proof of Concept - Gather intel on an unlocked target machine with physical access in seconds.

 The goals of this project:
 - Grab as much data as possible as quickly as possible from a Windows machine